|Qualification Title||OCR Entry Code||Qualification Number||Last Entry Date||Last Certification Date|

 The regulatory framework put in place by Ofqual through the VCRF is flexible and allows, but does not require, assessments to be adapted.

 Our Business and Administration qualifications assess occupational/professional competency.
 We hope that you and your candidates are able to progress with assessment as usual this year but we are keeping in place the adaptations set out below in case ongoing disruption caused by the pandemic means you need to use them.
 This centre guidance is to support you and your candidates to complete assessment, while following public health guidance.

 It is important that any adaptations to assessment consider the ability of students to access them and, as far as possible, ensure that any adaptations do not advantage or disadvantage any student.

 For students with special educational needs and/or disabilities (SEND), centres will be best placed to accommodate this when making adapted assessments available for their students.
 Reasonable adjustments and access arrangements must be made available and recognised wherever possible.

 If you require any guidance or support about making reasonable adjustments for your students, please contact the OCR Special Requirements Team on email@example.com.

-Guidance on the importance of objectivity and avoiding unconscious bias can be taken from the section in Ofqual’s publication for schools and colleges who are providing centre assessment grades for students taking GCSEs, A levels and other performance tables qualifications.
-The section ‘Unconscious effects on objectivity’ is applicable to centre assessment in general.
+Guidance on the importance of objectivity and avoiding unconscious bias can be taken from the section in Ofqual's publication for schools and colleges who provided teacher assessed grades for students taking GCSEs, A levels and other performance tables qualifications.
+The section ‘Being aware of unconscious effects on objectivity’ is applicable to centre assessment in general.